QSP Trust Fund applications

 QSP trust fund approved projects:

-The QSP Trust Fund Implementation Committee is responsible for appraising and approving projects to be financed by the QSP trust fund and meets twice a year.
+The QSP Trust Fund Implementation Committee is responsible for appraising and approving projects to be financed by the QSP trust fund.

 Further information on decisions of the Trust Fund Implementation Committee and the implementation of approved projects can be found on the QSP Trust Fund projects page.